Multi-Instance Multi-Label Learning: Conclusion

 \section{Conclusion}

-This paper extends our preliminary work ~\cite{Zhou:Zhang2007nips06,Zhang:Zhou2007} to formalize the MIML \textit{Multi-Instance Multi-Label learning} framework for learning with ambiguous objects, where an example is described by multiple instances and associated with multiple class labels.
+This paper extends our preliminary work ~\cite{Zhou:Zhang2007nips06,Zhang:Zhou2007} to formalize the MIML \textit{Multi-Instance Multi-Label learning} framework, where an example is described by multiple instances and associated with multiple class labels.
 It was inspired by the recognition that when solving real-world problems, having a good representation is often more important than having a strong learning algorithm because a good representation may capture more meaningful information and make the learning task easier to tackle.
 Since many real objects are inherited with input ambiguity as well as output ambiguity, MIML is more natural and convenient for tasks involving such objects.

 To exploit the advantages of the MIML representation, we propose the \textsc{MimlBoost} algorithm and the \textsc{MimlSvm} algorithm based on a simple degeneration strategy.
-Experiments on scene classification and text categorization show that solving problems involving ambiguous objects under the MIML framework can lead to good performance.
+Experiments on scene classification and text categorization show that solving problems involving complicated objects with multiple semantic meanings under the MIML framework can lead to good performance.
 Considering that the degeneration process may lose information, we also propose the \textsc{D-MimlSvm} algorithm which tackles MIML problems directly in a regularization framework.
 Experiments show that this ``direct'' \textsc{Svm} algorithm outperforms the ``indirect'' \textsc{MimlSvm} algorithm.